-The legal standard within the law is ‘probable cause’ and as such there must be probable cause in order to make an arrest, conduct a personal or property search, or obtain a warrant for arrest.
-Probable cause is a substantially more powerful standard than simple ‘reasonable suspicion’ and as such it requires that facts or evidence be provided that could lead a rational person to believe that an individual has actually committed a crime.
+The legal standard within the law is ‘probable cause’, and as such, there must be probable cause in order to make an arrest, conduct a personal or property search, or obtain a warrant for arrest.
+Probable cause is a substantially more powerful standard than simple ‘reasonable suspicion’ and requires that facts or evidence be provided that could lead a rational person to believe that an individual has actually committed a crime.

-- If a felony has been committed and the police officer has a strong reason to believe that the accused did commit the felony.
+- A felony has been committed, and the police officer has a strong reason to believe that the accused did commit the felony.

-- In situations which a misdemeanor or felony is actually committed in the officer’s presence, thus she or he is witness to it.
+- A misdemeanor or felony is actually committed in the officer’s presence; thus the officer is witness to it.

-Always remember: If you are being arrested or have just been arrested try to stay as relaxed as possible, in spite of it being a stressful situation.
-Never resist a police officer, this could endanger your safety and give the police officer one more opportunity to pile on additional charges.
-But ALWAYS remember that you have the right to remain silent and the right to an attorney.
+Always remember: if you are being arrested or have just been arrested, try to stay as relaxed as possible, in spite of it being a stressful situation.
+Never resist a police officer.
+Doing so could endanger your safety and give the police officer one more opportunity to pile on additional charges.
+But always remember that you have the right to remain silent and the right to an attorney.

-You have RIGHTS and you should USE them.
-At Sahn Law Firm, We Will FIGHT For Your RIGHTS!
+At Sahn Law Firm, We Will FIGHT for Your RIGHTS!